Decathlon Launched a Loyalty Program in 62 Stores and Identified 44% Of Offline Purchases in Three Months

 Our future plans

-1. Send transactional emails for orders from Mindbox.
+1. Send transactional emails for orders from Maestra.
 Emails are currently sent from a self-developed tool used by the European divisions.
 This has a significant drawback: the transactional email is the same for all types of delivery.
 Therefore, the wording in the email is pretty ambiguous — we have to use the same subject line for both delivery and in-store pickup, which doesn’t give the customer a clear understanding of whether the goods will be delivered by a courier or whether they need to go to the store to pick up their order.

 2. Analyze the entire customer journey through the sales funnel, in order to not attribute a purchase by the last click to the last channel of interaction but instead to take into account all channels and points of contact with the customer.
 This will allow us to see which channels and to what extent they influence the purchase.
 For example, a customer saw a great T-shirt in an email, closed it, and two days later visited the Decathlon website via Google and bought the same T-shirt.
 While the loyalty program is just starting to work at full capacity, the customer journey is hard to follow.
 However, an analyst has since joined the Decathlon team to tackle this mission.